 Which raises the questions; What is there to know about selling in Brazil?
 And what are the top Brazilian marketplaces to list on?

-Below, we have answered this as best we can, by providing some top tips for reaching Latin America's biggest eCommerce market, as well as the top sites worth selling through.
+Below, we have answered this as best we can.
+We provided some top tips for reaching Latin America’s biggest eCommerce market, as well as the top sites worth selling through.

 So, what are the best selling sites in Brazil?